 Ingredient notes and substitutions

-Oil ~ I tested this recipe with and without oil.
-While these crunchy chickpeas turned out tasty both ways, the texture was far superior with a little drizzle of oil.
-I use just 2 teaspoons for the whole batch and it’s just enough to get them really crispy.
+- Oil ~ I tested this recipe both with and without oil — the chickpeas were tasty either way, but the texture was far superior with just a little drizzle of oil.
+Just 2 teaspoons for the whole batch is all you need to get them really crispy.
+A neutral-flavored oil like grapeseed or canola is best so it doesn’t compete with the cinnamon sugar flavor.

 How to make the recipe

-Rinse the canned chickpeas with cold water well to remove any excess starch and sodium (1).
+- Step 1: Rinse the canned chickpeas with cold water well to remove any excess starch and sodium.

-Drain them really well then transfer to a plate lined with paper towels or a clean kitchen cloth (2).
+- Step 2: Drain them really well then transfer to a plate lined with paper towels or a clean kitchen cloth.

-After patting them dry, you may notice the skins of the chickpeas starting to come off (4).
+- Step 4: After patting them dry, you may notice the skins of the chickpeas starting to come off.
 Remove any loose skins as they may burn when roasting, but it’s not necessary to take the skins off of every one.

-Drizzle with chickpeas with the oil and mix well.
-Pour them out on a parchment lined rimmed baking sheet in one even layer and roast at 400°F for 40 to 45 minutes until crisp (5), stirring every 10 to 15 minutes to prevent burning.
-Check them more often toward the end of the roasting time as they can go from crisp to burnt quickly.
+- Step 5: Drizzle the chickpeas with oil and mix well.
+Pour them out on a parchment lined rimmed baking sheet in one even layer and roast at until crisp, stirring every 10 to 15 minutes to prevent burning.

-Once crisp, transfer the crunchy chickpeas to a bowl and add the maple syrup and vanilla extract; mix well (6).
+- Step 6: Once crisp, transfer the crunchy chickpeas to a bowl and add the maple syrup and vanilla extract; mix well.

 Place back on the baking sheet in one even layer, place the baking sheet on a wire cooling rack on the counter, and let cool completely.
 For even crispier results, you can place the baking sheet back in the oven (turned off!), crack the door of the oven a bit, and let them cool completely.